Pyragon/cryogen-website/README.md

 # README #

-The Cryogen Website was built by Cody Thompson and Clayton Williams using some open-source templates found online.
+This website was built by Cody Thompson for the Cryogen Runescape Private Server.

 ### Built in Spark ###